 Personal development remains an area of focus throughout the whole school on a daily basis, with PSHE, Citizenship, SMSC and the use of PREVENT (following the principles of the Prevent programme).
-SEC lessons focus on personal development and allow for therapeutic input.
+SEC lessons focus on personal development and allow for therapeutic input whilst also working towards the ASDAN Personal Development Award.